SnarkyGoblin123/SRGANV4/README.md

 A PyTorch implementation of SRGAN based on CVPR 2017 paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).

+The code has been taken from the repo [SRGAN](https://github.com/leftthomas/SRGAN.git)

 We have added a report of our findings at [ASP_Project.pdf](./ASP_Project.pdf) along with our presentation [PPT.pdf](./PPT.pdf).

 We trained this model on different datasets such as cricket, Online Lecture and sceneries.
 Some of the model weights are present in the [epochs](./epochs/) folder